Regret Lower Bounds for Learning Linear Quadratic Gaussian Systems: Riccati, Regret and a Reduction to Bayesian Estimation

 \end{remark}

-The problem of regret minimization in LQG can be seen as that of sequentially learning the composition $K(\theta) \circ \E_\theta^\pi [x_t | \cdot]$ which is a function, namely the composition, of both the asymptotically optimal state-feedback controller and the Kalman filter.
-To establish regret lower bounds on the order of magnitude $\sqrt{T}$ it suffices to focus on the hardness of learning $K(\theta)$.
-In this case, we may condition on the filtered state $\hat x_t$ in (\ref{regdef2}).
-With this in mind, (\ref{regdef2}) may be understood as saying that regret minimization is at least as hard as minimizing a cumulative weighted quadratic estimation error for the sequence of estimands $K(\theta)\hat x_t$.
-To be clear, our perspective is that we wish to estimate the function value of $\theta \mapsto K(\theta)\hat x_t$ where the function to be estimated $K(\theta)\hat x_t$ is revealed at time $t$.
-By relaxing the local minimax problem to a Bayesian setting, the entire trajectory $y^{T}$ is then interepreted as a noisy observation of the underlying parameter $\theta$.
+The problem of regret minimization in LQG can be seen as that of sequentially learning $\theta\mapsto K(\theta) \E_\theta^\pi [X_t | \mathcal{Y}_t]$ which is the composition of both the asymptotically optimal state-feedback controller and the Kalman filter.

+With this in mind, (\ref{regdef2}) may be understood as saying that regret minimization is at least as hard as minimizing a cumulative weighted quadratic estimation error for the sequence of estimands $ K(\theta) \E_\theta^\pi [X_t | \mathcal{Y}_t]$.
+To be clear, our perspective is that we wish to estimate the function value of $ K(\theta) \E_\theta^\pi [X_t | \mathcal{Y}_t]$ where the function to be estimated $ \theta\mapsto K(\theta) \E_\theta^\pi [X_t | \mathcal{Y}_t]$ is revealed at time $t$.
+By relaxing the local minimax problem to a Bayesian setting, the entire trajectory $Y_{0:t}$ is then interepreted as a noisy observation of the underlying parameter $\theta$.
 A natural approach for variance lower bounds is to rely on Fisher information and use (Bayesian) Cram{\'e}r-Rao bounds.
+The discussion above is summarized by the following result.